Necrolord Covenant for Discipline Priests

 - With the second option, Heirmir's Arsenal: Marrowed Gemstone will likely provide a large amount of extra damage/healing, especially at the start of the xpac when secondary stats are more scarce, but it will take you many months to unlock the end of this tree.

 These soulbinds will take a look at what to take at early renown and later on.
 Potency conduit slots are left blank as there is good variety between the potency slots for when you want to utilize them.
-For example, Festering Transfusion is a generally decent conduit, but if you're playing Spirit Shell at low renown then you'll prioritize Exaltation over it.
+For example, Festering Transfusion is a generally mediocre conduit, but if you're playing Spirit Shell then you'll prioritize Exaltation over it.
 When you're not running Spirit Shell then the covenant conduit can see play, along with Shining Radiance prioritizing Radiance.

 Necrolord Discipline Priest Covenant Rotation Changes